bcgov/nr-water-licensed-works-backup/docs/index.md

 # Water Licensed Works — Backup and Integrity Checks

 The `WATER_LICENSED_WORKS_LINES` and `WATER_LICENSED_WORKS_POINTS` layers in
-ArcGIS Online are edited every day through a web application and by a number of direct editors, then pushed nightly into a provincial staging database.
+ArcGIS Online are edited every day through a web application (QuickWins) and by a number of direct editors, then pushed nightly into the BC Geographic Warehouse (BCGW).
 Before this project, neither layer had a backup, and nothing checked what the nightly push carried downstream — a bad bulk edit was both undetectable and unrecoverable.